zcy123-rgf/zcy.github.io/docs/user-needs.md

 ---

-## 2.3 Field Research & Site Observations
+## 2.4 Field Research & Visitor Interviews
 During our on-site visit to Suzhou Maple Bridge, we conducted short interviews with visitors and observed real user behaviour to identify pain points and needs:

 - Observation 1: Many tourists visit the site for photos but do not engage with the historical and cultural context of Maple Bridge.